 Minimum grade for transfer is a "C."

-A course equivalency guide for the College of Health Professions pre-requisites is available online.
+A course equivalency guide for the College of Health Professions prerequisites is available online.
 Please note that applicants are not required to attend any of the colleges listed on the guide.
-Prospective students will questions about pre-requisites should e-mail Student Admissions at firstname.lastname@example.org.
+Prospective students with questions about prerequisites should e-mail Student Admissions at firstname.lastname@example.org.
 Please identify the program you are inquiring about in the subject line of your email so that we can best advise you.

 Applicants who plan to apply to medical school should complete one year of physics.

 Medical Technology is a fall entry program.
 Applications open September 1 and admission is on a rolling basis until the program fills.
-For information about applying to the Medical Technology (BS) program, please click here.
+Information about applying to the Medical Technology (BS) program.